 What might indicate that studying for the bar exam alone is not for you?

 - You enjoy learning in groups.
 If you’re not sure how to frame a given argument, it can be helpful to talk things out with your fellow students.
 This isn’t to say you can’t prepare outside of class with a study group, but this can be difficult if you’re taking exams in a jurisdiction outside of where you studied (for example, you may have studied in Arizona, but you may want to practice in Washington).
 In this case, you might be better off finding a prep course in your target jurisdiction.

 - You enjoy being in class.
-If you simply enjoy classroom instruction and having access to knowledgeable instructors—and you’re willing to pay for the experience—taking a class may be your best option.
-There’s nothing wrong with taking a bar prep course.
-Many law students find them helpful.
+If you simply enjoy classroom instruction, having access to a knowledgeable instructor, and you’re willing to pay for the experience, taking a class may be your best option.
+Many law students find bar prep courses helpful.

 - You don’t feel confident.
 Different people bring different experiences to their legal studies, and some additional instruction might be what you need.
-If you’re anxious about the exam, or if you’ve got a serious case of imposter syndrome, completing a bar prep course may give you some added confidence—and self-confidence can definitely improve your chances of success.
+If you’re anxious about the exam or if you’ve got a serious case of imposter syndrome, completing a bar prep course may give you some added confidence.
+By the way, did you know that self-confidence can improve your chances of success?

 4 Tips on how to study for the bar exam on your own